smanolloff/svg_drawer/README.md

 Configuring a non-monospace font is extremely tricky, provided that every client renders fonts differently, so it is recommended to use monospace fonts only.

 `y_offset` is also calculated experimentally with chrome inspector.
-It is needed because, as opposed to HTML, in SVG when a text is drawed, all text is _transposed_ down by (1.2 * [font_height]) px.
-This causes problems when drawing a text box with a border, as chars like `g` or `p` will intersect with the bottom border (and `_` will even be drawn entirely below the border).
-This is compensated with the y_offset, which seems to be ~0.22
+It is needed because, as opposed to HTML, in SVG, when a text is drawn, it is _transposed_ down by (1.2 * [font_height]) px.
+This causes problems when drawing a text box with a border, as letters like `g` or `p` will intersect with the bottom border (and `_` will even be drawn entirely below the border).
+This is compensated with the y_offset, which seems to be ~0.22 and usually does OK for all fonts I have tested so far.

 Any value that is not found in the font's config is taken from the default font configuration, which seems good for most monospaced fonts: